0install/0repo/README.md

   not overwrite style-sheets, etc. However, you may wish to keep important state in here, so 0repo will never delete it itself and will restrict itself to updating the feeds.

 - `/archive-backups` contains a copy of files uploaded to the file hosting.
-It is not used by 0repo, but just provides a local backup copy for emergencies.
+It is not read by 0repo in normal operation, but just provides a local backup copy for emergencies.

 Auditing